Catalog Number: C001396

 Figure 2.
 Detection of human RHO gene expression in B6J-hRHO mice and wild-type mice.
 The expression of the human RHO gene in mice was detected using qPCR primers for the human RHO gene.
 The results showed that B6J-hRHO mice successfully expressed the human RHO gene in vivo compared with wild-type control (WT).

-Note: The following data are from the validation of the B6J-hRHO-P23H point mutation mouse model, which was constructed on the basis of the B6J-hRHO mouse.
+Note: The following data are from the validation of the B6J-hRHO-P23H point mutation mouse model, which was constructed based on the B6J-hRHO mouse.

-Figure 6.
+Figure 3.
 Diagram of the gene editing strategy for the generation of B6J-hRHO-P23H mice.
-The sequences from the ATG start codon to ~500bp downstream of the endogenous mouse Rho gene was replaced with the sequences from the ATG start codon to ~500bp downstream of the human RHO gene and the point mutation p.P23H (CCC to CAC) was introduced into exon1 of human RHO gene.
+The sequences from the ATG start codon to ~500bp downstream of the endogenous mouse Rho gene were replaced with the sequences from the ATG start codon to ~500bp downstream of the human RHO gene and the point mutation p.P23H (CCC to CAC) was introduced into exon1 of human RHO gene.

-Figure 7.
-Fundus morphology, OCT, FFA, and H&E staining results of 8-week-old wild-type mice, B6J-hRHO mice, and 4-week-old heterozygous B6J-hRHO-P23H mice.
-The results showed that the fundus morphology and retinal morphology of wild-type and B6J-hRHO mice were normal.
-The fundus vessels of heterozygous B6J-hRHO-P23H mice (HET, i.e., hRHOWT/P23H) were also normal.
-OCT and H&E staining results showed that the outer nuclear layer (ONL) of the retina was thinner and the overall thickness of the retina was thinner in heterozygous B6J-hRHO-P23H mice than in wild-type and B6J-hRHO mice.
+Figure 4.
+Fundus morphology, OCT, and FFA results of WT, B6J-hRHO mice, and heterozygous B6J-hRHO-P23H mice.
+Compared with the wild-type, the fundus morphology and retinal morphology of B6J-hRHO mice were normal.
+The outer nuclear layer (ONL) of the retina was significantly thinner in heterozygous B6J-hRHO-P23H mice than in wild-type and B6J-hRHO mice.

 The human RHO gene, located on chromosome 5, encodes rhodopsin, the first mutant protein identified in retinitis pigmentosa, a G protein-coupled receptor located in the outer segment of the optic rod cell that is essential for light signaling.
 Most RHO mutations result in high levels of rhodopsin expression in photoreceptor cells, allowing a large number of mutant proteins to localize abnormally and accumulate in the cell, causing apoptosis of photoreceptor cells that are unable to perform normal light signaling functions.